zekinah/pandemiccovid-19/README.md

 ## 😇 Acknowledgments
 * Hat tip for the third party libraries that are used into this site.

+## ❤️ Find this repository useful?
+Support it by joining [stargazers](https://github.com/zekinah/pandemiccovid-19/stargazers) for this repository and [follow](https://github.com/zekinah/) me for my next creations!

 ## ℹ️ Forking this project
 Feel free to fork this repo.
 If you do, please add attribution or just give me proper credit by linking back to the repo,